DataHub

 Source database: BigQuery datastore with project my-project, dataset analytics, table events, and column event_id.

-During sync, Qualytics matches resources using the naming hierarchy:
+During sync, Qualytics matches resources by walking the DataHub entity hierarchy:

 | Qualytics Resource | Name | Matched DataHub Asset | DataHub Asset Type |